datagrok/modular-git-hooks/README.md

 ## Similar tools

-- [pre-commit](http://pre-commit.com/) is a framework only for pre-commit hooks and requires you to modify configuration files.
+- [pre-commit](http://pre-commit.com/) is a framework only for pre-commit hooks that requires you to modify yaml configuration files to manage hooks.
+It is part package-manager, and does a lot of work that we don't do to build out the infrastructure needed to run any requested hook.
-- ...

 ## To do